rfhb/ctrdata/README.md

 #
 # Alternatively: ctrLoadQueryIntoDb(q)
 #
-# If no parameters are given for a database connection: uses mongodb
+# If no parameters are given for a database connection: mongodb is used
-# on localhost, port 27017, database "users", collection "ctrdata"
+# on localhost, port 27017, database "users", collection "ctrdata".
-# note: when run for first time, may download variety.js
+# Note: when run for first time, may download variety.js
 #
 # Under the hood, scripts `euctr2json.sh` and `xml2json.php` (in `ctrdata/exec`)
 # transform EUCTR plain text files and CTGOV xml files to json format.